-We have written much about the negative impacts of Sodium Valproate over past months, and a result we have seen an increase in those affected coming forward to seek justice and financial compensation.
+We have written much about the negative impacts of Sodium Valproate, and as a result, we have seen an increase in those affected coming forward to seek justice and file pregnancy injury compensation claims.
 In this article, we take a more in-depth look at this scandal to understand the risks of taking Sodium Valproate, the signs and symptoms of Foetal Valproate Syndrome (also known as Foetal Anticonvulsant Syndrome), and the latest developments in the campaign to bring more awareness and provide greater support for those affected.

 What is Sodium Valproate?